-Hondurans to Elect New President in Close Race under the Shadow of Trump's Surprise Intervention
+Hondurans to Elect New President in Close Race Under the Shadow of Trump's Surprise Intervention

-TEGUCIGALPA, Honduras (AP) — Hondurans will elect a new president Sunday while still grappling with U.S. Donald Trump’s sudden intervention in what was expected to be a close contest, the latest signal of the United States’ renewed interest in Latin America.
+Hondurans will elect a new president Sunday while still grappling with President Donald Trump’s sudden intervention in what was expected to be a close contest, the latest signal of the United States’ renewed interest in Latin America.

 Among the five presidential candidates on the ballot, polls indicated three had a chance to win and were finishing in close competition.